 - You must have completed at least 24 credits by the time you study abroad; for some programs, you must have completed at least 54 credits.
-You must be making satisfactory academic progress toward your degree.
+You must be making satisfactory academic progress toward your degree

-- You must also meet any program-specific eligibility requirements, if any.
+- You must also meet any program-specific eligibility requirements, if any

-Applications meeting the minimum eligibility requirements are reviewed for the maturity, flexibility and intellectual curiosity necessary for a successful study abroad experience as well as for academic preparation; however, the primary selection criterion is demonstrated interest in and rationale for your top choice program.
+Applications are reviewed for the maturity, flexibility and intellectual curiosity necessary for a successful study abroad experience as well as for academic preparation; however, the primary selection criterion is demonstrated interest in and rationale for your top choice program.
 Preference will be given to students admitted to the BBA or Certificate in Business programs.
 Additional consideration is given for prior relevant language or area studies coursework as well as compelling responses to the essay prompts.
 Students who have already had a semester abroad experience will be given lower priority.
 If you will travel on a non-U.S. passport, please indicate this on your application as a few programs are unable to accommodate passport holders of certain countries.

 The priority application deadline for summer programs is February 1st.
 The final application deadline for summer and fall programs is March 1st.
 Spring programs have a priority deadline of March 1st.
 After March 1st, we will consider applications on a rolling basis for any spring spots remaining after the initial round of selections.
 (Spaces available will be updated regularly after the priority application deadline).
 We encourage all students to submit their study abroad application by the priority deadline, but this is of particular importance if your top choice is a bi-lateral exchange program, as all spaces may be filled in the initial round.

 You are welcomed (but not required) to indicate as many as three additional program choices on your application in case you are not selected for your first choice.
 Please only list programs in which you would accept placement.